Gokish/bugflow_trcker/README.md

-# Run and deploy your AI Studio app
+# Run and deploy

-This contains everything you need to run your app locally.
+This contains everything you need to run the your app.

 Application live URL : https://github.com/Gokish/bugflow_trcker.git